Inverting Gradient Attacks Makes Powerful Data Poisoning: Experiments

 \paragraph{Baseline} In every setting, the learning rate is fixed to the value were the learner achieves the best performances without any poisoning to set a baseline for the performances of the model.
 We then measure the decay in performances caused by an attack.
 Each setting of this experiment is run 4 times for better statistical significance.
 Each run has a different model and poisons initialization, and dataset split.
 Full results can be seen in the Appendix.

-\paragraph{Attacks} In every setting, we perform either a gradient attack, or a data poisoning attack as specified in section \ref{subsec:data_poisoning_method}.
+\paragraph{Attacks} In every setting, we perform either one of the considered attacks either via a gradient attack, or a data poisoning attack as specified in section \ref{subsec:data_poisoning_method}.
 The $n_{p}$ crafted poisons are added to the batch of size $n_{b}$ at each iteration so that $\frac{n_{p}}{n_{b}+n_{p}} = \alpha \in [0.01, 0.48]$.
-Since the gradients induced by the poisoned data mimic the malicious gradients, our data poisoning is at best as good as the associated gradient attack.
-Gradient attacks will thus be a topline for our data poisoning attack.
+Since the gradients induced by the poisoned data mimic the malicious gradients, we expect our data poisoning is at best as good as the associated gradient attack.
+Gradient attacks should thus be a topline for our data poisoning attack.